 If you don’t already have a passport, be sure to give yourself plenty of time to complete the process.
 You’ll first need to collect various forms of identification, fill out forms, and get a passport photo (it’s worth paying the $15 or so to get a passport photo done professionally since your application can be delayed if the photo isn’t approved), then pay the fee and wait up to 11 weeks to receive your new passport.
 If you already have a passport, check to make sure it doesn’t expire within six months of your travel dates—some countries won’t allow you into the country if your passport is soon to expire.

 When you’re on a cruise, be wise about when and where you bring your passport or other identification.
 It’s a lot safer locked in the safe in your room than it is tucked into your bag when you’re out sightseeing.

 18. Cash Considerations

 Maybe you want to sit down for some blackjack or roulette in the cruise ship casino or have a bit of spending money for trinkets while in port.
 Whatever the case, it’s never a bad idea to have some cash in your pocket.
 There’s likely an ATM onboard in case you forget, but it’s also likely that you’ll pay a fee to withdraw money.
 So, be prepared with some greenbacks in your wallet or purse.

 WATER SPORTS: The Best Snorkel Gear for Kids

-If you’ve fallen in love with the rest and relaxation of your first family cruise vacation, you can often save money on booking a second cruise while you’re still onboard.
+Once you’ve fallen in love with the rest and relaxation of your first family cruise vacation, you can save money on booking a second cruise while you’re still onboard.
 Cruise lines typically offer better-than-usual incentives to get you to put a deposit down on your second cruise.